Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Data and methodology

 \subsection{Membership and completeness}

-Using the CEERS catalogue from the DJA, we identify photometric candidate members by selecting galaxies with the 16th and 84th percentile $z_{\rm phot}$ within $z=3.44\pm0.25$, this selection is chosen to cover both peaks in the spec-$z$ distribution of CEERS (\cref{fig:zhist}), while accounting for photo-$z$ uncertainty (\cref{sec:specz,fig:photz_specz}).
-Spectroscopic members are selected as galaxies with $3.3<z_{\rm spec}<3.5$, encompassing the two identified peaks in the spec-$z$ distribution of CEERS (\cref{fig:zhist}).
+Using the CEERS catalogue from the DJA, we identify photometric candidate members by selecting galaxies with the 16th and 84th percentile $z_{\rm phot}$ within $z=3.44\pm0.25$, (i.e $z_{\rm phot,16th}>3.19 ~\& ~z_{\rm phot,84th}<3.69$).
+This selection was chosen to cover both peaks in the spec-$z$ distribution of CEERS (\cref{fig:zhist}), while accounting for photo-$z$ uncertainty (Sect. \ref{sec:specz}, Fig. \ref{fig:photz_specz}).

+Spectroscopic members were selected as galaxies with $3.3<z_{\rm spec}<3.5$, encompassing the two identified peaks in the spec-$z$ distribution of CEERS (\cref{fig:zhist}).
 The redshift distribution of spectroscopically confirmed members of the Vine and the Leaf can be seen in \cref{fig:zhist}.

-By enforcing the 16th and 84th percentile of the photometric redshift probability density function (PDF(z)) of each galaxy to be in a small threshold, we are limiting the number of expected interlopers, however, we are also introducing a bias toward brighter galaxies.
+By enforcing the 16th and 84th percentile of the photometric redshift probability density function (PDF(z)) of each galaxy to be in a small threshold, we were able to limit the number of expected interlopers; however, we also ended up introducing a bias toward brighter galaxies.
 This bias can be seen in \cref{fig:completeness}, where the 80\% completeness level of members is 1.7~mag brighter than the field.
-To estimate the mass completeness, we follow the method from \citet{Pozzetti2010}.
-In short, we select the 30\% faintest galaxies above the completeness limit, and rescale their masses as if they were detected at the completeness limit following \cref{eq:massrescale}.
+To estimate the mass completeness, we followed the method from \citet{Pozzetti2010}.
+In short, we selected the 30\% faintest galaxies above the completeness limit and rescaled their masses as if they were detected at the completeness limit following \cref{eq:massrescale}.